-Before Maximizing Marketing Automation, Focus on these 5 Areas
+Before Maximizing Marketing Automation, Focus on These 5 Areas

 To make the most out of integrating automation into your sales process, your community should first perform a site analysis to understand how your current residents are finding you.
-Understanding visitor behavior when they’re on you community’s website is also paramount.
+Understanding visitor behavior when they’re on your community’s website is also paramount.
 That’s when automation kicks in, helping prioritize your outreach based on your prospective resident’s needs’.

 - Designed with a path for conversion in mind

-- Have one clearly-defined topic
+- Have a clearly-defined objective